 This ongoing series highlights one or more artworks from the Dresser Portfolio as detailed images, galleries, or interactive comparisons, sharing the wonderful details found within the Archive’s Christopher Dresser artworks.

-This ongoing series highlights one or more artworks from our special Art & Design folio as detailed images, galleries, or interactive comparisons, sharing the opulence and exuberance of the Archive’s majolica designs.
+This 12 part series highlights one or more artworks from our special Art & Design folio as detailed images, galleries, or interactive comparisons, sharing the opulence and exuberance of the Archive’s majolica designs.

 In August 2016 work began on a one-year conservation project for The Minton Archive.
 Funding for the project was kindly provided by The Pilgrim Trust, through the National Manuscripts Conservation Trust, and the Art Fund, with a contribution from The Wolfson Foundation.
 As a result, we had a full-time conservator working on a range of items from the collection.